discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 ![Bot Authorization field](https://i.imgur.com/A8l70bj.png)

-Choose the server you want to add it to (you can only add it to servers you own!) and press "Authorize", this should then present you a nice confirmation message:
+Choose the server you want to add it to (you can only add it to servers you have the "Manage Server" permission on!) and press "Authorize", this should then present you a nice confirmation message:

 ![Bot authorized](https://i.imgur.com/BAUsjyg.png)